efieleke/CommandLibForCPP/README.md

 Build
 ----
 Included is a solution file that contains three projects: CommandLib itself, a unit test project and a project demonstrating example usage.
 The solution and project files were created using Microsoft Visual Studio 2013.
 I haven't tried building them using any other compilers.
-There are a few Microsoft-specific bits of code in the core library (which I will eventually address), and the unit tests rely upon a Microsoft-provided framework.
+The unit tests rely upon a Microsoft-provided framework.

 Example Usage
 ----